swingmx/webclient/README.md

 I have been working on this project solo, so it’s very hard to push things fast.
 The app is written in Python for the backend and Vue3 for the client.
 If you have knowledge in any or both of this areas, feel free to contribute to the project.
 We’ll be excited to have you.
 Your help is highly appreciated.

-_The backend is honestly a bunch of Python classes and functions.
+_The backend is basically a bunch of Python classes and functions.
 The client just sends API request and displays it._

-I’m quite a noob myself.
-I started _serious_ programming in 2021.
-If you don’t know much programming, come and let’s grow together.
-If you have some good programming experience, we have been waiting for you.

 ---